 Many students who start out as a medical assistant choose to advance their education with a bachelor’s degree in health administration or management.
 Graduates of a healthcare management program can pursue advanced roles in a variety of healthcare industries, including insurance, healthcare policy, healthcare finance, and information management, as well as various clinical settings.

 The BLS reports that organizations have a growing need for healthcare managers to plan, direct and coordinate health services.
-They project 32-percent employment growth for medical and health services managers between 2019 and 2029.* The average salary for medical services managers in 2020 was $118,800, according to BLS data.
+They project 28 percent employment growth for medical and health services managers between 2021 and 2031.* The average salary for medical services managers is $119,840 per year ($57.61 per hour), according to BLS data.

 Healthcare management job titles include: